 Good site preparation is a key to rapid tree growth and survival.
 The best site preparation begins the year before the trees are planted.
 On heavier soils, working the ground to kill competing vegetation is an excellent method of preparing the site.
 The technician assisting in planning a windbreak or habitat plot can advise you about the type of site preparation needed.
 The technician can also help you determine if herbicide carryover will be a problem.

-Weed control in the form of plastic mulch is available through th district.
+Weed control in the form of plastic mulch is available through the district.
 This woven material is installed over the trees after planting.
 Slots are then cut for the trees.
-Plastic mulch not only elimiates weeds but also helps to preserve soil moisture.
+Plastic mulch not only eliminates weeds but also helps to preserve soil moisture.

 You can also purchase trees and shrubs to plant by hand through Tri-Basin NRD.
 You can order trees and shrubs at the NRD or your local NRCS Office.
 Orders must be in multiples of 25 per species.
 The deadline to order is April 1.
 Weed barrier may be purchased at the NRD office as well.
 This barrier not only suppresses weeds but also helps to preserve soil moisture.

-Cost-share is available for removing old windbreaks and plating new ones.
-It is best to plan a windbreak renovation at least one year in advance to allow for cost-share application, old windbreak removal, proper ground preparation and seedling planting.
+Nebraska Soil and Water Conservation Program (NSWCP) cost-share is available for removing old windbreaks and planting new ones.
+It is best to plan a windbreak renovation at least one year in advance to allow for cost-share application approval, old windbreak removal, proper ground preparation and seedling planting.
 The site must be inspected prior to starting any work.
 Your NRCS office can help with the plans and paperwork.
 A list of available trees is on the hand plant order form under pricing.

 Tree Planting (no mulch): $ .50 per foot